 Friends of Koreshan State Historic Site is dedicated to the protection and enhancement of historic, environmental and recreational resources of Koreshan State Historic Site for present and future generations.

 What we do

-The Friends of Koreshan State Historic Site serves as the Citizens Support Organization (CSO) for the park.
+The Friends of Koreshan State Park serves as the Citizens Support Organization (CSO) for the park.
 Our fundraising activities support the park through work projects, programs, events, restoration of historic buildings and landscapes, outreach programs, historical exhibits, guided tours, and interpretive programs.

 How can you help?

 - Give your time: Volunteer to work at Koreshan State park.
 Positions are available for a wide variety of interest and expertise.
 Call the park @ (239) 992-0311 and ask to speak to the Volunteer Coordinator for more information.

 - Financial Support: Become a member, make a donation, a memorial gift, sponsor events, or remember the park in your will.
 Contact us for more details.

 Your generosity will directly benefit Koreshan State Park.